 Which are the criteria to be met to apply for Jean Monnet teacher training/education?

 Who can apply?

-One Higher Education Institution or one Teacher Training / Education Institution/Agency providing initial and/or in-service training to teachers of schools and/or VET institution (ISCED 1 - 4).
+- Teacher Training / Education Institution / Agency providing initial and/or in service training to teachers of schools and/or VET institutions (ISCED 1 - 4).

-The applicant should be established in an Erasmus + EU Member State or third country associated to the Programme.
+Applicants must be established in an EU Member State or third country associated to the Programme.

 Only applications by single applicants are allowed (single beneficiaries).

 Projects should normally last 36 months (extensions are possible, if duly justified and through an amendment).